apdcode/RepData_PeerAssessment1/PA1_template.md

 It also means that it's not possible to add any particular value to the analysis by replacing missing values in this example.
 It would have made much more sense if the original dataset was missing observations for **some intervals** for some days.
 In this case, it would be possible to add to the value of the analysis, particularly if the same intervals were not missing accross very many days.

-This can be further illustrated by combining the two previous histograms in Figure 1 and Figure 2 into a new histogram inFfigure 4.
+This can be further illustrated by combining the two previous histograms in Figure 1 and Figure 2 into a new histogram in Figure 4.
 Notice that the number of days in the previous table is 8, and that the sum of steps for each day is 10641.
-The histogram in Figure 3 shows an increase of  eight counts in the bin where 10641 is located.
-The value added to the analysis by including more dates with no observations, I would say is pretty close to zero.
+The histogram in Figure 3 shows a light grey area that illustrate an increase ofeight counts in the bin where 10641 is located.
+The only thing you get by adding more days with the average number of steps only, is an increased stepcount around the center of the distribution of steps.
+The value added to the analysis by including more dates with no initially no observations, I would say is pretty close to zero.

 ```r